paritytrading/philadelphia/README.md

 Philadelphia is a Financial Information Exchange (FIX) engine for the JVM.

+You can use Philadelphia to connect to stock exchanges, brokerage firms, and other network endpoints that use the FIX protocol.
+You can also use it to provide your own services using the FIX protocol.

 Philadelphia requires Java Runtime Environment (JRE) 7 or newer.